 How It Feels

-Toxoplasmosis antibodies usually form within 2 weeks after being infected.
+Toxoplasmosis antibodies usually form within 2 weeks after a person is infected.
 The titer is the highest 1 to 2 months after infection.

 - If high titers of the IgM type of antibody are found, it means the infection is recent.
 If high titers of the IgG type of antibody are present, it means an infection occurred in the past.